Moths of North Carolina

 Habitats:

 Larval Host Plants: Larvae are polyphagous, feeding on a very wide range of hardwood trees and shrubs; also on pines (Wagner, 2005).
-As of 2024, we have records for Eastern Redbud (Cercis canadensis), Sweetgum (Liquidambar styraciflua), and Sassafras (Sassafras album).
+In North Carolina, we have records for Boxelder (Acer negundo), American Hornbeam (Carpinus caroliniana), Eastern Redbud (Cercis canadensis), Sweetgum (Liquidambar styraciflua), and Sassafras (Sassafras album).
 J.B.
-Sullivan also reared larvae from Live Oak (Quercus virginiana), Sparkleberry (Vaccinium arboreum), cherry (Prunus), walnut (Juglans), and azalea (Rhododendron). - View
+Sullivan also reared larvae from Live Oak (Quercus virginiana), Sparkleberry (Vaccinium arboreum), cherry (Prunus), walnut (Juglans), and azalea (Rhododendron).
+Sweetgum seems to be one of the most commonly used hosts in our state. - View

 Wikipedia